MapsPeople/docs/collections/_ios/v3/live-data/index.md

 ### Handling State Changes and Errors

-In order to get notified about state changes and errors happening in the Live Data Manager, `MPLiveDataManagerDelegate` utilizes other methods as shown in below example:
+In order to get notified about state changes and errors happening in the Live Data Manager, `MPLiveDataManagerDelegate` utilizes other methods as shown in the example below:

 ```swift
 extension MyClass : MPLiveDataManagerDelegate {